-If you are exempt for one of the reasons above, you will not need to have a stage 1 portfolio signed off, but you will need to complete the primary care and personalised care e-learning modules.
-You will also still need to complete a stage 2 portfolio – ie, the KSAs as demonstrated in primary care practice.
+If you are exempt for one of the reasons above, you will not need to have a stage 1 portfolio acknowledged by a supervisor in order to move onto the further steps of the roadmap.
+However, as an FCP following the roadmap you will need to complete the primary care and personalised care e-learning modules and complete a stage 2 portfolio – ie, the KSAs as demonstrated in primary care practice.

 The roadmap sets out an approximate timeline and progression for clinicians to become recognised FCPs.

 Pre-registration students should be exposed to practice in primary care settings.

 Once you are registered as a physiotherapist, a minimum of three years postgraduate learning and experience is required in your professional speciality area of practice (for example MSK).
 However, a broad range of experience is considered ideal for FCP role development.

 At stage 1, it would normally take you a minimum of four-six months to develop through the portfolio route prior to entry to primary care.
 (The membership criteria for some membership organisations has been successfully mapped to stage 1 of the roadmap.)

 Based on a full-time equivalent role, best practice is that you would complete stage 2 within six months of commencing work in primary care or a completion date as negotiated with your local employer.